aalykiot/dune/docs/the-runtime.md

 <img src="./assets/the-runtime-05.svg" height="250px" />
 <br />

 Dune follows the same pattern with promises.
-It returns a promise to JavaScript through a `binding`, and when the operation is finished, the event loop notifies Dune.
+It returns a promise to JavaScript through a `binding`, and when the operation is finished, the event-loop notifies Dune.
 At that point, Dune resolves or rejects the promise.
 We will discuss later where exactly the `v8::PromiseResolver` wrapped in a `v8::Global` is stored while waiting for the operation to complete.

 #### `Microtask Queue`